21 Things I Learned From Becoming Warren Buffett

 An invaluable amount of knowledge is portrayed throughout the documentary and it doesn’t just include the best investing tips.
 Investing actually plays a small role throughout.
 HBO does an incredible job of extracting life lessons from Warren, his family and his peers rather than just focusing on what he’s best known for.

-I’ve heard and read about Warren Buffett and his teachings in the past but watching this documentary has had the biggest impact so far.
-I gained so much from the documentary I’ve written down my top 20 takeaways.
-Of course, there is much more to learn but this is a good start.
+I gained so much from the documentary I’ve written down my favourite takeaways.
+There is much to learn but this is a good start.